usamakhan10/usamakhan10/README.md

 - 👋 Hi, I’m @usamakhan10
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python amd it's framework Django
+- 🌱 I’m currently learning Python.

 - 📫 You can approach me at usamabap@gmail.com